 How long does dental bonding last?

-That depends on how much bonding you received and how well you care for your teeth.
+That depends on how much bonding you received, how well you care for your teeth, and if there are any habits such as teeth grinding or clenching.
 Generally speaking, bonding material lasts three to ten years.
 Then the bonding can be touched up or new bonding can be done.

 One word of caution: Bonding can chip.
-Avoid biting your fingernails, chewing on hard objects like pencils or ice, or using your teeth to open cans.
+Avoid biting your fingernails, chewing on hard objects like pencils or ice, or using your teeth to open cans or other containers.